Hideaki Anno Shipped Evangelion Unfinished. Then He Rebuilt It. Twice.

 GAINAX, his studio, was nearly bankrupt.
 They’d been teetering since the commercial failure of Royal Space Force: The Wings of Honnêamise and the grueling production of Nadia: The Secret of Blue Water.
 The studio was too small to produce a TV series.
 In 1993, King Records approached them with an offer: they’d guarantee a television time slot for “something, anything.”
 That desperation became Evangelion.

 Anno himself was in the middle of a four-year depression.
 After Nadia, he described himself as “a broken man who could do nothing for four years; a man who ran away for four years, one who was simply not dead.”
 He poured that experience directly into the show.
-Episode by episode, the series got darker, more introspective, more psychologically raw — because Anno was writing his own mental state into the characters.
+Episode by episode, the series got darker, more introspective and more psychologically raw.
+Anno was writing his own mental state into the characters.

 Then the production got hit by something nobody could have predicted.
-On March 20, 1995, the Aum Shinrikyo cult carried out a sarin gas attack on the Tokyo subway, killing 14 people and injuring thousands.
-Anno’s planned storyline — which involved themes of apocalyptic destruction and secretive organizations — suddenly mirrored real-world terrorism.
+On Liner Note The Tokyo subway sarin attack on March 20, 1995 was the deadliest act of domestic terrorism in Japan's postwar history.
+13 people were killed (later revised), ~50 severely injured and nearly 1,000 with temporary vision loss.
+It triggered mass public anxiety about secretive organizations — directly relevant to Evangelion's plot about SEELE and Nerv.
+Anno’s planned storyline (which involved themes of apocalyptic destruction and secretive organizations) suddenly mirrored real-world terrorism.
 He was forced to rewrite significant portions of the latter half.

 The Ending That Broke Everything